PranshuGupta28/quant-analyst-assessment/README.md

 - Volume baseline uses 20 pre-event bars; may not capture time-of-day patterns.

 ## AI Tool Usage
-This analysis was developed with AI-assisted coding tools (Cascade).
+This analysis was developed with AI-assisted coding tools ChatGpt.
 All code, assumptions, and interpretations are the author's responsibility.